radius-project/docs/docs/content/guides/author-apps/kubernetes/how-to-kubernetes-resource/index.md

 ---
 type: docs
 title: "How-To: Use a Kubernetes resources in your application"
-linkTitle: "Use a Kubernetes resources in your application"
+linkTitle: "Add resources in your application"
 description: "Learn how to use a Kubernetes resources in your application"
 weight: 200
 categories: "How-To"